libretime/libretime/docs/user-manual/settings.md

 option when enabled will create a smartblock matching the newest episode of a podcast and a playlist containing that smartblock automatically upon adding a podcast to LibreTime.
-This can also be done manually by the generate smartblock and playlist button under a podcasts settings which is why it is disabled by default.
+This can also be done manually by the generate smartblock and playlist button under a podcasts settings which is why it's disabled by default.

 ![](./settings-api-settings.png)

 You can opt-in to test new features with the **Feature Previews** option.
 Features that we soft rollout this way may need more feedback or still have tolerable bugs.
-This contains but is not limited to features like large ui refactors.
+This contains but isn't limited to features like large ui refactors.
 You can switch back at any time.

 You can enable live, read-only access to the LibreTime schedule calendar for